-While you weren't paying attention, Germany just got a bit bigger.
+Last year, when nobody was paying attention, Germany got a bit bigger.
 In the previous century, the central European country waged two wars to increase its territory.
 But some time in the past months or years, it gained about 500 square meters (5,382 sq. ft) without a single shot being fired.
 All thanks to the Kirnitzsch, a small river that forms part of Germany's border with the Czech Republic.
-As someone noticed last April, it changed course – to the advantage of the Germans.
+As someone noticed in April 2016, it changed course – to the advantage of the Germans.

 The Kirnitzsch flows in the south-east of the German state of Saxony, in a picturesque, hilly area nicknamed Sächsische Schweiz (Saxon Switzerland), also the name of a National Park on the border with the Czech Republic.

 As reported by the German magazine Der Spiegel, the change in the course of the river was noted by Rolf Böhm, who regularly wanders the area and keeps the local maps updated.
 Last April, he noted that a small loop in the course of the Kirnitzsch no longer existed – on a stretch where the course of the river marks the border between both countries.

 Setting an administrative border in a river may seem like a good idea, but over time, rivers change course.
 Leaving governments to ponder: does the border follow the river, or stay as it was?
 The latter option is the preferred one for the U.S. states whose border runs along the Mississippi: zoom in on the map, and you go see little enclaves and exclaves on either side of the Big Muddy, marking its ancient course, and the present state borders (see also #178 and #208).